 At this point, it would be great to be able to write: 'the simple solution is ..'.
 But, of course, real life is never that simple.
 Treating large volumes of high-strength industrial effluent in a confined space is always going to be (a) challenging, and (b) expensive.
 Given enough space, and the will to reduce both OPEX and waste, it could be argued that high-strength solutions should only ever be treated anaerobically.

 It is sometimes asked, by the more alert of the students at Cranfield, where the crossover is between aerobic and anaerobic treatment with respect to the COD concentration.
 As is so often the case, one can confidently and categorically answer: 'It depends'.
-Interestingly, when Nacho Martin applied himself to this very question with reference to a municipal feed and based on MBR technology, he came up with the easily-remembered answer 'about 1,000 mg/L'.
+Interestingly, when Nacho Martin applied himself to this very question with reference to a municipal feed and based on MBR technology [Update: link is no longer available], he came up with the easily-remembered answer 'about 1,000 mg/L'.
 However, the variables, permutations and general uncertainties probably add a fair margin of error to this figure.